The Four Noble Truths

 2. Ill willVyāpāda / Byāpāda

-Acknowledge aversion or ill will.
-Counteract it by deliberately cultivating thoughts of loving-kindness (Mettā), even towards difficult people or sensations.
-Understand its harmful nature.
+Acknowledge aversion/ill will.
+Counteract by cultivating Mettā, even towards difficult people/sensations.
+Understand its harm.

 3. Sloth and torporThīna-middha